Reconstructionist Rabbinical College: Academics

 RRC is a graduate institution.
-Rabbinical and other degree candidate students are required to have a bachelor's degree, and meet Hebrew and other requirements before enrolling.
+Rabbinical and other degree candidate students are required to have a bachelor's degree and meet Hebrew and other requirements before enrolling.

-Graduates of the five- to six-year program are required to spend one of those years studying in Israel before graduating.
+Graduates of the five- to six-year program are required to spend one year studying in Israel before graduating.
 Graduates receive the title of rabbi and a Master of Arts degree in Hebrew letters.

 In conjunction with the rabbinic program, RRC offers joint masters programs in Jewish education and in nonprofit management with Gratz College, a coordinated masters in nonprofit leadership with the University of Pennsylvania, and certificate programs in Congregational and Family Systems and in Marital and Family therapy with the Council for Relationships.

-From its early years, RRC included students in decision making.
-Representatives of students, alumni, faculty, and administration meet in a College Council that advises on current issues.
+From its early years, RRC included students in decision-making.
+Representatives of students, alumni, faculty, and administration meet in the College Council, which advises on current issues.
 In addition, all these groups have representatives on the RRC Board of Governors.
-Students are members of the Reconstructionist Student Association (RSA.)
+Students are members of the Reconstructionist Student Association (RSA).